sentryco/SplitViewKit/README.md

 ## Todo:

-- 🏀 Also consider showing back button instead of sidebar toggle button in compact mode 👈👈👈

 - Complete comment doc etc (Format the description comments to be 80 character wide)

-- Add new gif where it starts in 30% then 70% then 100%

-- Test to see if macOS works out of the box (tmrw)
+- Test to see if macOS works out of the box

 ## Future improvements: